migutw42/ranger-cd-fish/README.md

 # ranger-cd-fish
-This repository is port from official repository example.
+This repository is port from official ranger repository example.